Biohazard Cleanup

 Biosafety Level 1

 Level 1 biohazards don’t pose a risk to people; however, if a person becomes infected with certain viruses bacteria (ex.
 E-coli, varicella-zoster), they can become very contagious.
-The professional cleaning team can wear essential PPE such as gloves and eyewear, and there is no need for decontamination.
+The professional cleaning team can wear essential PPE such as gloves and eyewear–there is no need for decontamination.

 Biosafety Level 2